Stephen Sondheim: West Side Story

+Gypsy

 In 1959, Laurents and Robbins approached Sondheim for a musical version of Gypsy Rose Lee's memoir after Irving Berlin and Cole Porter turned it down.
 Sondheim agreed, but Ethel Merman – cast as Mama Rose – had just finished Happy Hunting with an unknown composer (Harold Karr) and lyricist (Matt Dubey).
 Although Sondheim wanted to write the music and lyrics, Merman refused to let another first-time composer write for her and demanded that Jule Styne write the music.
 Sondheim, concerned that writing lyrics again would pigeonhole him as a lyricist, called his mentor for advice.
 Hammerstein told him he should take the job, because writing a vehicle for a star would be a good learning experience.
 Sondheim agreed; Gypsy opened on May 21, 1959, and ran for 702 performances.

 1962–1966: Music and lyrics

+A Funny Thing Happened on the Way to the Forum

 The first Broadway production for which Sondheim wrote the music and lyrics was A Funny Thing Happened on the Way to the Forum, which opened in 1962 and ran for 964 performances.
 The book, based on farces by Plautus, was by Burt Shevelove and Larry Gelbart.
 The show won six Tony Awards (including Best Musical) and had the longest Broadway run of any show for which Sondheim wrote both music and lyrics.

+Anyone Can Whistle

-Sondheim had participated in three straight hits, but his next show – 1964's Anyone Can Whistle – was a nine-performance bomb (although it introduced Angela Lansbury to musical theater).
+Sondheim had participated in three straight hits, but his next show—1964's Anyone Can Whistle—was a nine-performance bomb (although it introduced Angela Lansbury to musical theater).

+Do I Hear a Waltz?

 Do I Hear a Waltz?, based on Laurents's 1952 play The Time of the Cuckoo, was intended as another Rodgers and Hammerstein musical with Mary Martin in the lead.
-A new lyricist was needed, and Laurents and Rodgers' daughter, Mary, asked Sondheim to fill in.
+A new lyricist was needed, and Laurents and Mary Rodgers, Rodgers's daughter, asked Sondheim to fill in.
 Although Richard Rodgers and Sondheim agreed that the original play did not lend itself to musicalization, they began writing a musical version.
 The project had many difficulties, including Rodgers's alcoholism.
-Sondheim later called it the one project he truly regretted writing, given that the reasons he wrote it – as a favor to Mary, as a favor to Hammerstein, as an opportunity to work again with Laurents, and as an opportunity to make money – were not reasons to write a musical.
+Sondheim later called it the one project he truly regretted writing, given that the reasons he wrote it—as a favor to Mary, as a favor to Hammerstein, as an opportunity to work again with Laurents, and as an opportunity to make money—were not reasons to write a musical.
 He then decided to work only when he could write both music and lyrics.

-Sondheim asked author and playwright James Goldman to join him as bookwriter for a new musical.
-Inspired by a New York Times article about a gathering of former Ziegfeld Follies showgirls, originally titled The Girls Upstairs, it became Follies.
+Sondheim asked author and playwright James Goldman to join him as bookwriter for a new musical inspired by a gathering of former Ziegfeld Follies showgirls: initially titled The Girls Upstairs, it became Follies.